openvino-dev-samples/decode-infer-on-GPU/README.md

 # decode_infer-on-GPU
-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video decode and preprocess and inference using OpenVINO to show the device surface sharing (zero copy), modified from the example in (oneVPL)[https://github.com/oneapi-src/oneVPL/tree/master/examples].
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a single and mulit-source video decode and preprocess and inference using OpenVINO to show the device surface sharing (zero copy), modified from the example in (oneVPL)[https://github.com/oneapi-src/oneVPL/tree/master/examples].

 ![onevpl](https://user-images.githubusercontent.com/91237924/195313571-cfd0fa36-74d5-4097-8c92-a78134462a22.png)